Exploring the Worries of Ray Dalio for Investors

 5. The education disparity

-“The top 40% spend four times more on education than the bottom 60%.
-This creates a self-perpetuating problem, because those at the bottom get a much worse education than those at the top.”
+“The top 40% spend four times more on education than the bottom 60%, creating a self-perpetuating cycle.”

 6. A group that’s falling behind

-“Prime working-age white males have given up looking for work in record numbers; the number of prime-age white men without college degrees not in the labor force has increased from 7% to 15% since 1980.”
+“Prime working-age white males without college degrees not in the labor force increased from 7% to 15% since 1980.”

 8. Trust is fading

-“Trust and confidence in government, financial institutions, and the media, which is at or near 35-year lows.”
+“Trust and confidence in government, financial institutions, and the media is at or near 35-year lows.”

 9. Paranoia is growing